chriszarate/docker-wordpress/readme.md

 # WordPress development on Docker

 This image provides WordPress on PHP7.
-It generally follows the approach of the official WordPress Docker image and adds better defaults, WP-CLI, PHPUnit, Composer, Xdebug, and the WordPress unit testing suite.
+It is based on the official WordPress Docker image but adds WP-CLI, PHPUnit, Xdebug, and the WordPress unit testing suite.

 ```
 docker pull chriszarate/wordpress
 ```

-Most likely, you will want to connect this image to a MySQL / MariaDB container and sync your plugin or theme code to it so that you can connect to a development instance of WordPress in a browser.
+Most likely, you will want to connect this image to a MySQL / MariaDB container and add your plugin or theme code, allowing you to connect to a development instance of WordPress in a browser.
 If that's the case, I can recommend my [Docker Compose WordPress development][development] repo.

 ## Environment variables